 - Does Haldi and chandan is good for 19yrs old grl skin (1)

-- Binifits of haldi and sandalwood paste (1)
+- benefits of turmeric and sandalwood mask on face (1)